 Each rule has a name, a series of tests against which it is enabled, a scope of locations to which the alert rule applies, Boolean criteria defining the alert conditions, and the number of locations from which the alert conditions must be met in order to trigger an alert.
 The rule also can include a notification mechanism, such as a list of email recipients (recipients need not be users of ThousandEyes in order to receive email notifications), a PagerDuty Service or one or more webhooks.

-The image below displays the configuration options of a new alert rule.
+The image below displays the rest of the configuration options of a new alert rule:

 - 1.Specify the number of agents, all/any of the following alerting conditions, and the number of test rounds the conditions must be met before alerting.